 We use FactoryBot to create factories for our specs.
-FactoryBot gives us a number of methods to create factories.
+FactoryBot gives us several methods to create factories.

-Most of the time it's actually enough to have just an in memory represensation of that object/model.
+Most of the time it's enough to have just an in-memory representation of that object/model.
 This is why we're not defaulting to using

 FactoryBot.build(:model_name) and only use

 .create when necessary.
-When you need to write specs that checks specific ActiveRecord interactions or relations, you can make use of
+When you need to write specs that check specific ActiveRecord interactions or relations, you can make use of

-.build but will also assign a fake ActiveRecord ID to the model and stubs out db-interaction methods like
+.build but will also assign a fake ActiveRecord ID to the model and stub out db-interaction methods like

 Below are some key take away from this exercise:

-- Only create data you need for your tests;
+Only create the data you need for your tests;